astuff/pacmod_dbc/doc/user_can_protocol.md

 ## Definitions

 - Amber Warning Lamp: Warning lamp that indicates faults that do not require the vehicle to stop immediately.
+- Red Warning Lamp: Warning lamp that indicates faults that require the vehicle to stop immediately.
 - CAN ID: A CAN ID is the value in the CAN arbitration field that identifies the data in the CAN data field.
 - CAN Message: A CAN message is a CAN frame with a specific value in its CAN arbitration field.
 - Component: An individual electronic part of the PACMod System that communicates on the User CAN.
 - DBC: The as_pacmod.dbc file.
 - PACMod System: The PACMod System is the PACMod System.
-- Red Warning Lamp: warning lamp that indicates faults that do require the vehicle to stop immediately.
 - System: A vehicle system that is under by-wire control.
 - User CAN: The CAN bus that interfaces to the PACMod System.
 - User PC: Any device the customer uses to communicate with the PACMod System.
-- Vehicle: A vehicle with under the control of the PACMod System.
+- Vehicle: Any vehicle under the control of the PACMod System.
 - Vehicle Platform: A particular manufacturer make and model compatible with the PACMod System.

 ## User CAN